Himujjal/ekon/README.md

 ## Features

 - **Readability:** is kept in mind when designing EKON.
 So, EKON might feel similar to YAML but without constraining users to tab-based spacing
 - **Compressibility** is a major factor that contributed to JSON being the most popular mode of communication among libraries and frameworks.
-EKON code is roughly ~40% smaller than JSON while maintaining readibility.
+EKON code is roughly ~40% smaller than JSON while maintaining high readibility.
 - **Backwards Compatibility with JSON** is a factor that is kept in mind while designing EKON.
 Rename your `.json` file to `.ekon` and unlock a lot of possibilities.
-- **Fastest parser for EKON** is provided thanks to [zzzJSON](https://github.com/dacez/zzzJSON) written in C.
+- **A very fast parser for EKON** is provided thanks to [zzzJSON](https://github.com/dacez/zzzJSON) written in C.
 - **Full compatibility with all programming languages** made easy by writing the library in C. WASM support boosts the cause further.
 - **Schema support** using `*.d.ek` (EkScript definition) or `*.d.ts` (TypeScript definition files) files.
 [More on this](#schema-support)
 - **Optional Commas** not only saves you keystrokes and filesize, but also improves readibility